LicongHuang/OrbitalProject/README.md

 ./startupscript.sh
 ```

-The above command generates a python virtual environment and run the encryption and decryption on test files in `usb_test`, run:
+The above command generates a python virtual environment and download requirements.

+To test the code, run below
 ``` bash
 ./test -e #to encrypt usb_test
 ./test -d # to decrypt usb_test